jma1ice/newsletterr/readme.md

 * Added 'ALL' BCC list to scheduler options
 * Now shows # of items in scheduler table
 * Fixed 0m for shows and audio changed to genre
+* Fixed the issue with RA cards showing up as different heights in different email clients

 #### New Features:
 * Added more date range options in schedule builder to match dashboard